Ornette Coleman: 1960s: Free Jazz and Blue Note

 In 1960, Coleman recorded Free Jazz: A Collective Improvisation, which featured a double quartet, including Don Cherry and Freddie Hubbard on trumpet, Eric Dolphy on bass clarinet, Haden and LaFaro on bass, and both Higgins and Blackwell on drums.
-The album was recorded in stereo with a reed/brass/bass/drums quartet isolated in each stereo channel.
-Free Jazz was, at 37 minutes, the longest recorded continuous jazz performance to date and was one of Coleman's most controversial albums.
-The music features a regular but complex pulse, one drummer playing "straight" while the other played double-time; the thematic material is a series of brief, dissonant fanfares.
-A series of solo features for each member of the band, but the other soloists are free to chime in as they wish.
-In the January 18, 1962, issue of Down Beat magazine, in a review titled "Double View of a Double Quartet", Pete Welding gave the album five stars while John A. Tynan rated it zero stars.
-Time has been kinder to the album, though, with AllMusic listing it as one of "20 Essential Free Jazz albums".
+The album was recorded in stereo, with a reed/brass/bass/drums quartet isolated in each stereo channel.
+Free Jazz was, at 37 minutes, the longest recorded continuous jazz performance at the time and was one of Coleman's most controversial albums.
+In the January 18, 1962, issue of Down Beat magazine, Pete Welding gave the album five stars while John A. Tynan rated it zero stars.

-Coleman intended "free jazz" as simply an album title.
-But his growing reputation placed him at the forefront of jazz innovation, and free jazz was soon considered a new genre, though Coleman has expressed discomfort with the term.
-Among the reasons he may have disapproved of the term is that his music contains composition.
-His melodic material, although skeletal, recalls melodies that Charlie Parker wrote over standard harmonies.
-The music is closer to the bebop that came before it than is sometimes popularly imagined.
+While Coleman had intended "free jazz" as simply an album title, free jazz was soon considered a new genre; Coleman expressed discomfort with the term.